dansmyers/IntroToCS/Hurricane/1-Hurricane_Make_Up.md

 ### Practice loop

-Add some lines to the end of your `mixtape.py` file to print the items in `songs` one at a time.
+Add a loop to the end of your `mixtape.py` file to print the items in `songs` one at a time.
 Use a loop like the one in the video.
 Remember that you can choose any loop variable name you want.

 ## More Looping Examples